-1. Minnesota Timberwolves – Karl-Anthony Towns (PF/C, Kentucky, Fr., 19, 7-0, 248): While Towns won't be working out for any teams anytime soon, that won't stop Flip Saunders from picking him here if he believes he's the best talent available.
-The gap between Towns and Jahlil Okafor has widened significantly in recent months, to the point that it feels like a foregone conclusion that Towns will be going No. 1.
+1. Minnesota Timberwolves – Karl-Anthony Towns (PF/C, Kentucky, Fr., 19, 7-0, 248): Towns had his first visit to an NBA team this week when he flew to Minnesota.
+As of right now he does not appear to be planning on meeting with the Lakers, who hold the second pick in the draft, as he likely feels very comfortable with where he's slated.
+The gap between Towns and Jahlil Okafor has widened significantly in recent weeks, to the point that it feels like a foregone conclusion that Towns will be going No. 1.

 2. Los Angeles Lakers – Jahlil Okafor (C, Duke, Fr., 19, 6-11, 272): The Lakers have reportedly locked in on drafting their center of the future at No. 2, and Okafor seems to be the man for the job.
 His fit on the roster isn't great considering the existing pieces in place, but that won't stop them from taking him if they feel he's the best talent available.